10th November 2020 - Manufacturing Clinical Supplies: Planning a First in Human Study

-Phase I, first-in-human (FIH) trials utilise a small group of volunteers, usually between 10 to 20 patients and require less than 500 dose units.
+Phase I, First in Human study utilise a small group of volunteers, usually between 10 to 20 patients and require less than 500 dose units.
 The goal of FIH studies is to determine safety, tolerability and to investigate how some effects observed in non-human studies translate (e.g. food effects).

 How to conduct a meaningful clinical study in the shortest possible timeframe is always a key objective for drug developers.
 It is also critical to consider on the outset the inherent API properties, the target product profile and the ultimate target patient population.

-There are two main strategic approaches to executing FIH studies for oral solid dosage forms:
+There are two main strategic approaches to executing a First in Human study for oral solid dosage forms:

 - Exploratory Proof of Concept approach, usually takes 2 to 3 months and is the a quick and more cost-effective method.
 This is the simplest method, often used to meet commercial milestones and generate meaningful data to support on-going investment milestones; especially important to small virtual development organisations.